-- a) treat all school staff with courtesy and respect - b) respect the needs and well-being of pupils and staff in the School - c) avoid any use, or threatened use, of violence to people or property - d) avoid any aggression or verbal abuse - e) recognise the time constraints under which members of staff in schools work and allow the School a reasonable time to respond - f) recognise that resolving a specific problem can sometimes take some time - g) (in the case of a complaint) follow the School's Complaints Procedure
+- a) treat all school staff with courtesy and respect.
+This applies to face to face and written communication. - b) respect the needs and well-being of pupils and staff in the School - c) not use, or threatened use, of violence to people or property - d) not use any aggression, intimidation or verbal abuse - e) recognise the time constraints under which members of staff in schools work and allow the school a reasonable time to respond (Maximum of 3 working days) - f) recognise that resolving a specific problem can sometimes take some time - g) (in the case of a complaint) follow the School's Complaints Procedure